Creating a Bucket

 Controls read and write permissions for buckets.

-After default encryption is enabled for a bucket, all objects uploaded to the bucket are automatically encrypted.
-The obs/default key is used by default.
+After you enable server-side encryption for the bucket, any object you upload to it will be encrypted with the obs/default key by default.
 You can also click Create KMS Key to create a key on the DEW console.
 Then select the created key on OBS Console for encryption.

 Direct Reading